Home > Regions > Due Diligence in China

 Investigative research to protect your reputation and integrity

-Lack of transparency has been a major factor for international companies deciding to engage more actively in China and at the same time has constrained the role of Chinese companies played oversees.
-Transparency International’s Corruption Perceptions Index 2019 places China in position 80 out of 198 countries.
-Moreover, an October 2013 assessment by Transparency International of emerging market multinationals showed that Chinese companies are at a greater risk than their counterparts in other BRICS countries (Brazil, Russia, India and South Africa) in terms of involvement in corruption.
+Lack of transparency has been a major factor for international companies deciding to engage more actively in China and at the same time has constrained the role of Chinese companies played overseas.
+Transparency International’s Corruption Perceptions Index 2025 places China in position 76 out of 182 countries.

 Reasons to be vigilant

-For foreign companies who wish to or have established relationships with Chinese companies, it is crucial and highly advisable to conduct thorough reputational due diligence on their business partners, including a review of open source materials available online and in the media.
+For foreign companies who wish to or have established relationships with Chinese companies, it is crucial to conduct thorough reputational due diligence on their business partners, including a review of open source materials available online and in the media.
 This is especially so for the following reasons:

 - To maintain their integrity and reputation and avoid being involuntarily entangled in the circle of bribery and corruption.